 - 20% discount on medical bills

 - 15% discount on hospital bills if insurance does not apply

 - 15% discount on dental and eye exams

 - 10% discount on prescription medications

 - 20% discount on bills for professional and technical services

 - 50% discount on entrance to movie theaters, cultural events and sporting events

-- 50% discount on hotels Monday to Thursday; 30% discount on hotels on weekends
+- 50% discount on hotels Monday to Thursday; 30% discount on weekends

 Panama can be a good place to retire, if you plan for it.
 The cost of living is less than in America, but it is rising due to the country’s popularity among American retirees and other expats.
 Housing costs largely depend on where and how you live.
 However, one offset to the cost of living is the great Panama Pensianado plan, which provides a number of discounts to retirees.